Best All-Terrain Tires for Ford Expedition

 Pros:

-- Durable CoreGard sidewalls and deflection design resist cuts, punctures, and sidewall damage for rugged off-road use.
+- Durable CoreGard sidewalls and deflection design are listed for cut, puncture, and sidewall resistance.

-- Good all-weather performance with serrated shoulders, mud-phobic bars, and fewer tread voids for improved mud, snow, and wet traction.
+- Serrated shoulders, mud-phobic bars, and fewer tread voids are designed to support mud, snow, and wet traction.

 Cons: